glf30/2a-npm/README.md

 ## Tempinator Project

-Now that we’ve installed Jest, let’s explore another core benefit of NPM: using **third-party libraries** to save time and avoid reinventing the wheel.
+Now let’s explore the core benefit of NPM: using **third-party libraries** to save time and avoid reinventing the wheel.

 We’re going to build a small Node.js app that converts temperatures between Fahrenheit and Celsius — and we’ll **use a prebuilt NPM package** to handle the conversion for us.